-In 2014, the Illinois Tollway's organizational structure consisted of 14 primary functions including: Administration, Business Systems (formerly Open Road Tolling / Violations Communications, Development, Enforcement), Diversity & Strategic Engineering, Executive/Board of Directors, Finance, Information Technology, Inspector General (Investigations), Internal Audit, Legal, Procurement, Illinois State Police, and Toll Operations.
+The Illinois Tollway's organizational structure consisted of 14 primary functions including: Administration, Business Systems (formerly Open Road Tolling / Violations Enforcement), Communications, Diversity & Strategic Development, Engineering, Executive/Board of Directors, Finance, Information Technology, Inspector General (Investigations), Internal Audit, Legal, Procurement, Illinois State Police, and Toll Operations.
 The following table identifies by primary function, the audited Operating Expenses for the Illinois Tollway in 2014.
 The 2014 audited expenditures reflect a reduction of 0.4% from the 2014 revised budget of \$299.0 million and an increase of 7.3% over the expenses from 2013.
 A supplement of \$3.5 million was added to the original 2014 Maintenance and Operations budget for winter related payroll, materials and fuel.